iacgm/website/content/projects/synthesizer.md

 date: '2025-05-15'
 draft: false
 title: 'Building a Program Synthesizer'
+summary: Design & Implementation of an Program Synthesizer
 ---

-Program synthesis is an incredibly general, mostly futile, and deeply fascinating endeavor.
+Program synthesis is an ill-defined, mostly futile, and deeply fascinating endeavor.

 As the name implies, it's the study of programs which generate (or synthesize) other programs, usually after having been given some formal requirements or sample data to draw from.